allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 A verification method MAY be removed using the same gRPC message leaving the `relationships` fields empty.

-The `signerAccount` MUST exists as a verification method (property `blockchainAccountID`) in a verification relationship of type `authentication` or being listed as a DID controller.
+The `signerAccount` MUST exist as a verification method (property `blockchainAccountID`) in a verification relationship of type `authentication` or being listed as a DID controller.

 Example: